stineje/HSCA_S24/SV/README.md

 This file has sample SystemVerilog files that can help you learn how to simulate designs.
-All designs have testbenches and DO files in their directories.
+This subdirectory has the examples from the DDCA book; however, no ModelSim files are given within this subdirectory.
+All example designs have testbenches and DO files in their directories.
 These files are not perfect but can be used to clone to help a user quickly get their simulation going.
 The following directories are included:

 <ol>
   <li>silly: simple Silly example found in DDCA</li>